nhriday/nhriday.github.io/index.md

   * mySQL database
    – stores all structured event data including venue, start time, title, capacity primarily

-  *	Data: What data resources are you going to use and how will you access, collect, and store them?
+  *	Data: Ticketmaster API
-Ticketmaster API using python and store relevant data in the database
+   – Information about events was extracted using Python.
+We used python's ‘urllib’ package and request method to scrape out the data from the Tickermaster API.
+Data was scraped page wise during each call to the API server which returned 20 events per call.

 **The Process**